 The Republic of South Sudan faces considerable humanitarian challenges, which have increased substantially since the outbreak of violence across the country in mid-December 2013.
 The legacy of civil war and chronic underdevelopment impact heavily on the ability of the new state to provide basic services and respond to humanitarian needs, rendering communities vulnerable to the effects of insecurity, displacement, food shortages, outbreaks of disease and seasonal floods.

-South Sudan has ten states and OCHA is present in the six most vulnerable: Jonglei, Lakes, Northern Bahr el Ghazal, Unity, Upper and Warrap.
 OCHA’s role in South Sudan is to identify humanitarian emergencies and support the Government and humanitarian organizations to respond in an effective and timely manner.
-OCHA operates through a Country Office in the capital city, Juba, and a network of sub-offices.
+OCHA operates through a Country Office in the capital city, Juba, and a network of sub-offices in Jonglei, Lakes, Northen Bahr el Ghazal, Unity, Upper Nile and Warrap.
 When crises occur in places where OCHA does not have a regular presence, a team is deployed from Juba to support field coordination.

 When new humanitarian needs arise, OCHA works with a host of partners, including Government and local authorities, non-governmental and international organizations and UN humanitarian agencies, focal points for thematic areas (clusters), local communities and OCHA field officers, to assess who is in need and what they require, and to determine the most appropriate way of meeting those needs.
 OCHA monitors the response and provides support on issues that hamper relief delivery, such as humanitarian access or funding shortfalls.
 OCHA also supports the Humanitarian Coordinator for South Sudan (HC), to ensure that he or she is able to effectively coordinate humanitarian programmes at the strategic level and engage in high-level advocacy to ensure that relief reaches people in need, on time.